justyna-szadowiak/test-boutique/README.md

 ## Project structure

-This project is made of two compnnents and your automated setup should test both of them:
+This project is made of two components and your automated setup should test both of them:

 * API
     * [OpenAPI Specification](https://testboutique-precisiontest.deno.dev/static/docs/)